deepbsd/binfiles/README.md

 The trickiest part of whiptail for me has been getting the progress gauge to work.
 In case anyone else has been having trouble with that, let me share what little wisdom I have accrued.
 First, the progress gauge has nothing to do whatever with actual progress!
-That is the most mis-leading part of all this.
+That is the most misleading part of all this.
 The progress gauge function (--gauge) of whiptail simply takes a stream of numbers between 1 and 100 and creates a gauge of that number.
-When you break out of the loop that geneerates those numbers, the gauge goes away.
+When you break out of the loop that generates those numbers, the gauge goes away.

 So, there's nothing about the `--gauge` function of whiptail that automatically measures the progress of a function.
 Nothing whatsoever.
-What you're supposed to do is start the process that you want to measure the progress of, send that process to the background, and then have some way of generating numbers between 1 and 100 that roughly correlate to when your background process completes.
+What you're supposed to do is start the process that you want to measure the progress of, send that process to the background, and then have some way of generating numbers between 1 and 100 that roughly correlate to when your background process starts and completes.

 If you look at the source code, you'll see the following.
 There's a calculate function that simply spends about 2 minutes outputting numbers and timestamps to a logfile.
 That's all it